madrutis/traffic-sim/README.md

 Take a look around simulation.py, and adjust the initial parameters to the `Simulation` class.<br>
 In VS Code or your preferred IDE, right click on the code in simulation.py, and click `Run in Interactive Window` ➡️ `Run Current File in Interactive Window`<br>
 And Voila 🪄

+### Running a parameter sweep:
+- Initialize a new dataset with `python3 init_df.py <dataset_name.csv>`
+- Run a parameter sweep with `python3 param_sweep.py <dataset_name.csv>`
+- Feel free to adjust the initalization of the simulation in `para_sweep.py` to your liking
+- The csv files are saved in data/

+### Visualize the data:
+- The preliminary visualizations are in visualize_data.ipynb